-How can I expand my ROM and what does expansion affect?
+Q: How can I expand my ROM and will expansion affect anything else ?

-SNEStuff or Lunar Expand can do ROM expansion.
+A: SNEStuff or Lunar Expand can do ROM expansion.
 Expansion basically only add more space for code, data or graphics.
-The most common expansion is from 24Mbit to 32Mbit.
-This add 16 new banks which is enough for most projects.
-FF3usME can do 28Mbit and 32Mbit expansions.
-The ROM mapping for an expansion bigger than 32Mbit is called ExHiROM which has some specificity.
-Some utilities (like assemblers) might not work as expected with some assembly instructions whn using ExHiROM offsets.
+The ROM area beyond a 32Mbit expansion is called ExHiROM which has some specificity.
+Some versions of some emulators may not play well with a ROM expanded beyond 32Mbit and some utilities (like assemblers) might not work as expected in ExHiROM.
 This is almost a case by case thing but there are always a way to work in ExHiROM and utilities that exist to do so.

-What is Hex?
+Q: What is Hex?
 I don't understand it, please help!

 Hex stands for hexadecimal, which is a base 16 numeral system while our decimal system is on base 10.
-If we break down this more, Hexadecimal is based on Binary System which is used partially when looking at a byte bits.
-In one simple sentence, in the Hexadecimal system, letters A to F cover the missing digit needed to go to 15.
-You can search online for Binary, Decimal and Hexadecimal systems and find documents like this one.
-There is also a forum thread with more resources.
+In one simple sentence, letters A to F cover the missing digit needed to go to 15.
+You can google "hexadecimal system" and will get nice results like this one.
+There are also videos explaining the Hexadecimal system.
+A step further would be to understand Binary (base 2).

-Where is located the code performing task X?
+Q: Where is located the code performing task X ?

-All the game code has been disassembled and partially documented into text files called bank disassemblies.
+A: All the game code has been disassembled and partially documented into text files called bank disassemblies.
 The disassemblies links are on the document page.
 Bank \$C0 regroup mainly the regular map code and bank \$C1 regroup the code of the visual and graphics of the battle screen.
 Bank \$C2 is divided into two parts, first is the battle engine while second half is a continuation of bank \$C1.
 Bank \$C3 regroup the menu code while bank \$EE has to do with overworld maps and movements.
 Finally, bank \$C5 is the bridge between the game and the SPC-700 (sound).
 There is also a compressed code block related to the intro that is stored in RAM (bank \$7E) and code related to HDMA stored in bank \$D4.

-How can I learn assembly and where do I start?
+Q: How can I learn assembly and where do I start ?

-There is no particular way to process.
+A: There is no particular way to process.
 However, ALL the information you need is in the ASM / SNES resources links below.
 You'll need to get a bit familiar with the FF6 disassemblies, which are readable code text files.
-At the same time, the RAM map will be of a great help since coding involve most of the time reading from / writing to memory, which each game has mapped its own way.
+At the same time, the asm]RAM map will be of a great help since coding involve most of the time reading from / writing to memory, which each game has mapped its own way.
 One approach to learn ASM is understanding a small block of FF6 code and try to modify it to get a different result, and code bigger blocks as you improve.
-An hex editor can do simple edits but for any edit of significant size, you might want to try an assembler like bass, xkas or asar.
+An hex editor can do simple edits but for any edit of significant size, you might want to try an assembler like bass or xkas.
 There are more assemblers but these two are popular ones.

-Which utility can edit data X?
+Q: Which utility can edit data X ?